biocore/mmvec/README.md

 If you are planning on using GPUs, be sure to `pip install tensorflow-gpu`.

-Rhapsody can also be installed via conda as follows
+MMvec can also be installed via conda as follows

 ```
 conda install mmvec -c conda-forge